agmalpartida/brand/content/posts/Kubernetes/k8s-hpa-vpa/index.md

 ```

 In this configuration, HPA will maintain CPU utilization around 50% by scaling the number of replicas between 2 and 10.

+## Vertical Pod Autoscaling (VPA)

+VPA adjusts the resource requests and limits for your containers based on their usage.
+This means it can increase the CPU and memory allocated to a pod if it is consistently using more resources than initially requested, or it can reduce these allocations if the pod is over-provisioned.

 ---Vertical Pod Autoscaler (VPA)
 What it does: